nezort11/nezort11/README.md

 - 👨‍💻 I am a software developer.

-- 🦄 I have a dream to develop shiny fullstack app.
+- 🦄 I have a dream to develop shiny app.

 - 🍓 I use Raspberry Pi as a server.